- Coton de Tulear Puppy Overview

 We earn a commission if you make a purchase, at no additional cost to you.

-The Coton de Tulear puppy has a lifespan of 13 to 15 years.
+The coton de Tulear has a lifespan of 13 to 15 years.
 They are a lively dog breed that is always ready to entertain and please.
-They love to be loved and get along with people well.
-Additionally, the Coton de Tulear puppy can be trained easily.
-They have calm personalities, making them a unique dog breed.
+They love to be pampered and get along with people well.
+The coton de Tulear puppy is trained easily.
+They have calm personalities, making them an un-demanding dog.

-The Coton de Tulear puppy is recognized as a playful dog who is affectionate with family; they are good with strangers, pets, and even other dogs.
-Although they were bred as a companion, they can survive on their own.
-They have a 4-inch profuse white coat with a texture similar to cotton, hence the name.
-People believe that the 4-inch coat in the Coton de Tulear puppies is to insulate them and protect them from heat and cold.
-However, the Coton de Tulear puppy may be born with spots, mainly around the ears and head.
+The coton de Tulear is recognized as a playful dog who is affectionate with family; they are good with strangers, pets, and other dogs.
+They have a profuse white coat with a texture similar to cotton, hence the name.
+The coton de Tulear puppy may be born with spots, mainly around the ears and head.
 These spots fade away as the puppy ages.

-When it comes to upkeep, the Coton de Tulear puppy is an active dog that will play around with you most of the time.
+When it comes to upkeep, the coton de Tulear is an active dog that loves to play with you.
 Their high energy allows them to play indoors as well as outdoors.
-They are not lazy.

-The Coton de Tulear puppy sheds little.
-However, coat care can be challenging at times because it mats and tangles easily.
-The dog owner should brush the coat daily to avoid tangles.
-Any twigs or leaves should be removed instantly before they result in tangling.
-If you have a Coton de Tulear puppy, you should bathe them weekly.
+The coton de Tulear sheds little.
+Coat care is challenging at times because it mats and tangles easily.
+Brush the coat daily to avoid matting.
+Remove any twigs or leaves right away before they result in tangling.

-The Coton de Tulear puppy is a soft dog with a childlike and cuddly personality.
+The coton de Tulear is a soft dog with a childlike and cuddly personality.
 They are highly devoted and loyal to their owners.
-However, if the Coton de Tulear puppy is not socialized early, they might remain cautious and reserved in front of unfamiliar faces.
-Therefore, the dog owner should introduce him to other pets and people for an early and easy transition to adulthood.
+However, if the coton de Tulear puppy is not socialized early, they remain cautious and reserved around unfamiliar people.

 Coton de Tulear Intelligence

-The Coton de Tulear puppy is an incredibly intelligent dog.
-They are an observant dog breed who quickly learns and adapts to things and are flexible to their owner's needs.
-The Coton de Tulear puppy is a delighted and people-pleasing dog.
-Because of its adaptable and observant nature, the Coton de Tulear puppy can be easily trained.
-They are intelligent dogs that are not so difficult to deal with.
-Following is an example of their intelligence:
+The coton de Tulear is an incredibly intelligent dog.
+They are an observant dog breed who quickly learns and adapts to things and are flexible to their owner’s needs.
+The coton de Tulear is a delightful and people-pleasing dog.
+Because of its adaptable and observant nature, the coton de Tulear puppy is easily trained.

-Additionally, the intelligence of the Coton de Tulear puppy is shown in their ability to solve problems and communicate easily.
-You might want to be careful with this smartness, especially when you're teaching your Coton de Tulear puppy.
-They might learn a command fast and apply it in ways you might not have thought of.
-However, they are quick learners and will instantly adapt and pick a routine.
+The intelligence of the coton de Tulear is further shown in their ability to solve problems and communicate easily.
+They are quick learners and quickly adapt to a routine.
 This is because of their excellent observation skills.

-This intelligence can aid in the training of the Coton de Tulear.
-Your Coton de Tulear puppy will grasp things quickly with concise and clear communication.
+This intelligence aids in training the coton de Tulear.
+Your coton de Tulear puppy grasps things quickly with concise and clear communication.

 Treatment & Care